privacy-scaling-explorations/maci/website/versioned_docs/version-v2.0_alpha/security/trusted-setup.md

 ## Maci v1.2 Trusted Setup Ceremony (most recent)

-For your convenience, here is a list of the artifacts that can be used in production:

 :::info
 You can download all of the artifacts using the following command from maci's monorepo root: